 The EDI provides a simple trade-off function between inflation and unemployment.
 However, does this formulation also transfer to the FOMC deliberations?
 Figure 16 graphs the EDI against Federal Funds Effective Rate.
 The regression analysis in this paper will explore the linkages between economic indicators and the Federal Reserve's decision-making process.

-When I apply Lasso regularization to the model that includes Federal Reserve Chairs, the Lasso Model shrinks the dummy variable associated with each Fed Chair to 0 except for Volcker, which has a positive coefficient of 0.0725.
+When I apply Lasso regularization to the model that includes Federal Reserve Chairs, the Lasso Model shrinks the dummy variable associated with each Chair to 0 except for Volcker, which has a positive coefficient of 0.0725.